-- Embed equity and the elimination of environmental and health disparities into mission, planning, goals, and measures of progress. - Center the community in identifying the problems, solutions, and successes.
+- Embed equity and the elimination of environmental and health disparities into mission, planning, goals, and measures of progress.21 - Center the community in identifying the problems, solutions, and successes. - "Close the loop" with communities by sharing how their involvement shaped and informed decisions, and by gathering feedback on how the government can continue to improve service delivery and engagement.